ajitmane36/EDA-Hotel-Booking-Analysis/README.md

 - total_of_special_requests: total no. of special request.
 - reservation_status: Whether a customer has checked out or canceled,or not showed
 - reservation_status_date: Date of making reservation status.

+Total 119390 rows and 32 columns in dataset
+## Data Cleaning and Feature Engineering
+### [1] Removing Duplicate Values
+- Rows that were duplicates were removed.
+### [2] Handling Null / Missing Values
+- Children, country, and agent are discrete numerical variables, so replaced null values with mode of it.
+- Variable company had null values greater than 50%, so removed it.
+### [3] Removing Outliers
+- Interquartile Range in the skew symmetric curve used to remove outliers found in the lead_time and adr variables.
+### [4] Converting Columns to Appropriate Data Types
+- Datatypes of variables "children," "agent," "reservation_status_date," "total_people," and "total_children" were transformed from float64 datatypes to int64.
+- Datatype of the variable "reservation_status_date" was transformed from object datatype to datetime64.
+### [5] Created New Columns
+- The variable "total_stays" is created by adding the variables "stays_in_weekend_nights" and "stays_in_weeknights."
+- The variable "total_people" is created by adding the variables "adults," "children," and "babies."
+- The variable "reserved_room_assigned" is made up of the variables "reserved_room_type" and "assigned_room_type."
+- From variables "children" and "babies," a new "total_children" variable is created by adding both of them.
+- The variable "total_people" used to create "guest_category."
+- The variable "lead_time_category" created from the variable "lead_time."
+## Exploratory Data Analysis
+performed EDA and tried answering the following questions: